Protection from Extreme Wind

 One of the best discussions of current advice on tornado safety can be found on the Storm Prediction Center's Tornado FAQs page compiled by Roger Edwards.

 OVERPASSES ARE NOT SAFE PLACES IN A TORNADO

 Three people were killed in Oklahoma City during the May 3, 1999 tornado seeking shelter under overpasses.
-The following is an excerpt from a recent presentation by D. Miller, C. Doswell, H. Brooks, and E. Rasmussen of NOAA.
+The following is an excerpt from a presentation by D. Miller, C. Doswell, H. Brooks, and E. Rasmussen, G. Stumpf of NOAA.
 These are reasons why overpasses are unsafe.
 (The entire presentation can be viewed on-line.)

 ALL tornadoes have some amount of debris within their near-surface flow.
 In the case of a strong or violent tornado, much more debris would be present, traveling at much higher speeds, especially when debris from man-made structures is involved.
 In strong and violent tornadoes, typically harmless everyday items such as shingles, boards, cans, dishes (or pieces thereof) become dangerous missiles and are responsible for most tornado casualties.

 Climbing up under an overpass exposes one to higher wind speeds and more flying debris.

 The narrow passage underneath an overpass might cause an increase in the wind speed under the bridge.
 The extent to which this is true, and the circumstances under which it could happen are not known, but this is at least a possibility.
 Also, most overpasses don't have girders or support beams for handholds or small ledges into which to crawl.

 If an overpass is directly in the path of a tornado, the wind will change direction nearly 180 degrees as the vortex passes.
 Thus, if one side of the overpass was protected from the highest wind speeds as the tornado approached, that same side of the bridge will be completely exposed to the wind and flying debris as the tornado moves away and vice-versa.